kelseybjames/danebook/README.md

 If you view another user's profile, you will see a link to either friend or defriend them, based on your current friendship status.

+You can visit your newsfeed, where you can see all your friends' posts in one place and access the same liking and commenting features.

 Enjoy!